jmarc580625/bonus_reward/README.md

 - The script checks for the presence of the site login button.
 - When login is required, the script asks the user to perform a manual login, stops and leaves Chrome open.
 - Successful manual login is a prerequisite for the script to succeed.
+- Login information is made persistent by script's Chrome instance (in chrome_app_data) for `video.a2e.ai` to remember your successful login.

 ### Bonus dialog handling
 - The script first checks whether the daily bonus dialog is already visible.